-Site management organizations (SMOs) has emerged as a viable option for various developers.
-Currently, around 245 companies claim to be actively providing clinical site management services to drug and medical device developers across the world.
+Clinical trial site management organizations (SMOs) has emerged as a viable option for various developers.
+Currently, around 245 companies claim to be actively providing clinical trial site management services to drug and medical device developers across the world.
 Recently, there has been a lot of activity within the site management market, primarily focused on consolidation of affiliated capabilities, service portfolio expansions and collaborations to extend geographical reach.
-The aforementioned developments may be attributed to the growing preference for one-stop-shops among sponsor companies, and the gradual acceptance of outsourcing as a viable and beneficial operating model for conducting clinical trials and managing research sites.
+The aforementioned developments may be attributed to the growing preference for one-stop-shops among sponsor companies, and the gradual acceptance of outsourcing as a viable and beneficial operating model for conducting clinical trial site management.
 With the growing complexity, as well as rise in the number of clinical trials being registered, the demand for SMOs is anticipated to grow at a steady pace in the coming years.

 It is worth highlighting that 145 service providers in this domain offer site management services for trials planned to be conducted in North America, while 113 and 148 players provide these services in Europe and Asia-Pacific region, respectively.
 A total of 61 companies claim to have the capabilities to offer clinical trial site management services across the globe.